f5devcentral/f5-rseries-training/docs/introduction.rst

 Multitenant by Default
 ---------------------------------------------------

 The physical architecture of rSeries differs from the iSeries platforms in several ways.
 As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running version 15.1.5 (in the initial release).
-The rSeries appliances are multitenant by default (with the exception of the r2000, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
+The rSeries appliances are multitenant by default (except for the r2000, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
 F5OS multitenancy provides a similar experience to customers who are used to managing vCMP guests on their current iSeries appliances.
 Instead of provisioning **vCMP Guests** on top of a **vCMP Host Layer**, customers will now provision **Tenants** on top of the **F5OS platform layer**.
 For customers who currently run their iSeries appliances in a non-virtualized bare-metal mode, they can emulate that type of configuration by configuring one large BIG-IP tenant on rSeries after the initial F5OS setup is completed.

 -----------------------------------
-More Pay-as-you-Grow (PAYG) options
+More Pay-as-you-Grow (PAYG) Options
 -----------------------------------

 The rSeries family of appliances has multiple hardware and software options like the previous generation iSeries appliances.
 F5 has reduced the total number of distinct hardware platforms in the rSeries family but increased the number of PAYG options in the mid-range, and high-end rSeries models to allow for similar price and performance points of previous generations.
 Instead of offering a 7000 series platform in between the 5000 and 10000 models, F5 now offers 3 PAYG tiers/licensing options for both the 5000 and 10000 models.
 This allows for expansion of performance and resources by upgrading to the next model via a simple software license change to a higher model within the same family.
 For example, you could start with the entry level model of the 5000 series (r5600), and if performance demand increases you could unlock more CPU resources by upgrading to the r5800 or r5900 via a simple license change.